k3emil/knights-tour/PLAN.md

 ### 6. Repo and reporting
 Document the method, the environment, the reward and how to run training and evaluation, and hold the results of **both** variants (MLP and CNN) side by side in one comparison
 table: success rate, mean squares covered, training steps and training time.
-The backtracking and Warnsdorff scripts keep their own README.

 ### Later
 MLP variant for comparison, inference-speed benchmarking, larger boards via a fixed